jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

   <figcaption>Jira sprint board</figcaption>
 </figure>

-- I'm transforming the initial mid-fid mockups into a small design system (Figma + Storybook).
+- **Mini design system**.
+I'm redesigning the initial mid-fid mockups, and designing a UI focused in content.
+I'm using Figma, Sass and Storybook.
-- I'm working on a headless CMS (Netlify) to produce easier updates or quick corrections.
+- **A headless CMS**.
+I enabled a first version on Netlify CMS that needs to be improved.
+This will help to write something or make correction from any device.
+No dev environment needed.
+- **New posts series** about Information Architecture.
+I have some drafts in Medium to publish soon.
-- I've been writing a next blogging (Medium) series on Information Architecture and two case studies about Personas and a Video sharing app I designed in my previous job.
+- **More case studies**.
+I'm writing about Personas and a Video training webapp I designed in my previous job.
-- Later, I'll create a resources page.
-Listing some artifacts, slides, and talks I've done.
-They will bring more traffic of -UX Community- users.
+- **The resources page.** I'm gathering some artifacts, slides, and talks I've done.
+They will help to the UX Community and bring more users.
-- Still pending to use (hotjar) heatmaps and satisfaction metrics.
-Once there's more traffic, It'll be prioritized.
-- There are some SEO work pending.
-Although, these results are enough for the current use.
-- Dark mode is not a priority -yet.
+- **Heatmaps and metrics**.
+If more traffic, I'll configure more details of hotjar and google analytics.

 ---